opendp/opendp/docs/source/user/transformation-constructors.rst

 :OptionNullDomain: A representation of nulls using an Option type (``Option<bool>``, ``Option<i32>``, etc).
 :InherentNullDomain: A representation of nulls using the data type itself (``f32`` and ``f64``).

-The :func:`opendp.trans.make_impute_constant` transformation supports imputing on either of these representations of nullity, so long as you pass the DA (atomic domain) type argument.
+The :func:`opendp.transformations.make_impute_constant` transformation supports imputing on either of these representations of nullity, so long as you pass the DA (atomic domain) type argument.

 .. list-table::